Right now, Generation Y teachers are in a game of chicken with the school system. And it’s anybody’s call as to who will win.

 4) Walk the talk.
 It’s especially important to Gen Yers that their personal values align with their employer’s—they’re the most service-oriented generation on record, research suggests.
 A friend of mine who coaches new teachers in urban settings told me that most of them choose to teach in this setting because they want to make a difference, they want to give back.
 So, if your school’s values don’t match theirs, don’t worry—many Gen Yers will likely refuse your job offer.

-However, if a Gen Yer does accept your offer, he or she is going to be watching to see if the school’s values are put into practice by all involved, especially by the administration.
+However, if a Gen Yer does accept your offer, they are going to be watching to see if the school’s values are put into practice by all involved, especially by the administration.
 And this is a good thing for everyone.

 Scientists have found that authentic leaders—those whose values align with their actions—increase employees’ trust in the leadership, along with their commitment to the organization.
 So, the more that Gen Y teachers—and every other teacher—see that you are “walking the talk,” the more likely they will stay.